Who Controls the Senate in a 50-50 Tie?

 Article I, Section 3 of the Constitution specifies that The Vice President is the President of the Senate.
 The Vice President has no vote unless to break a tie in some matter before the Senate.

-Therefore, if the election leads to a 50-50 party split in the Senate, the Vice-President's vote will give the majority to his or her party.
+Therefore, if there is a 50-50 party split in the Senate, the Vice-President's vote will give the majority to his or her party.
+That is the situation we currently have in the Senate.
+With a Democratic vice president, that party controls the chamber.